ubco-W2022T1-cosc301/project-group02/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 02 - Global Energy Analysis

 **Please remember to update this section**